JasperFx/marten/docs/events/projections/index.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/EventSourcingTests/Projections/QuestPartyWithEvents.cs#L8-L53' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_questpartywithevents' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-## Aggregates Across Multiple Streams

-Example coming soon, and check [Jeremy's blog](http://jeremydmiller.com) for a sample soon.

-It's possible currently by using either a custom `IProjection` or using the existing aggregation capabilities with a custom `IAggregateFinder<T>`, where `T` is the projected view document type.

-## Aggregator Lookup

-`EventGraph.UseAggregatorLookup(IAggregatorLookup aggregatorLookup)` can be used to register an `IAggregatorLookup` that is used to look up `IAggregator<T>` for aggregations.
-This allows a generic aggregation strategy to be used, rather than registering aggregators case-by-case through `EventGraphAddAggregator<T>(IAggregator<T> aggregator)`.

-A shorthand extension method `EventGraph.UseAggregatorLookup(this EventGraph eventGraph, AggregationLookupStrategy strategy)` can be used to set default aggregation lookup, whereby

-* `AggregationLookupStrategy.UsePublicApply` resolves aggregators that use public Apply
-* `AggregationLookupStrategy.UsePrivateApply` resolves aggregators that use private Apply
-* `AggregationLookupStrategy.UsePublicAndPrivateApply` resolves aggregators that use public or private Apply

-The aggregation lookup can also be set in the `StoreOptions.Events.UserAggregatorLookup`

-// TODO: fix this sample
-<[sample:register-custom-aggregator-lookup]>

 ## Live Aggregation via .Net